DemeSibere/myReadMe-Generator-/README.md

 ## Description

 This project was created by Triology Education Services at the Southern Methodist University Boot Camp.
-It is made populate a README.md file for inquirer repository using node.js.
+It is a node.js application that uses inquirers input to populate a README file.

-The README.md file can be found [here](./src/README.md)
+The README file can be found [here](./src/README.md)

 * Below is the gif showing the functionality of the application:

   ![Deme README Generator](./deme-readme-generator.gif)

-🎥 The full movie file showing functionality of the application can be found [here](deme-readme-generator-movie.webm)
+🎥 The full movie file showing functionality of the application can be found [here](https://drive.google.com/file/d/1X34mBIy1TusnabRo06oYrroGKhR87yrv/view)

 ## User Story